ushirogami/sentiment-analysis-with-python/README.md

 # Conclusion
 ## Taster's given description of the wine is closely corresponds to their given points of the wine
-### *not related to the project, this is just me updating my resume.
+### *not related to the project, I find this is a good opportunity to update my resume.
 ![png](upwork.png)